 With the YouTrack app for Slack, you can link YouTrack and your Slack workspace to get the most out of both applications.
 Users can divert their YouTrack notifications from email to Slack and view all of their YouTrack updates as direct messages.

 Enable the Integration

 For users to take advantage of these features, you must first enable the integration.
-Before you start, make sure that you meet the following requirements:
+Before you start, make sure you meet the following requirements:

-You need to have permission to add an app to your Slack workspace.
+You have permission to add an app to your Slack workspace.
 A Workspace Owner has the ability to restrict app permissions to Workspace Owners only or Workspace Owners and selected members or groups.

 To enable the Slack integration:

 From the Server Settings section of the Administration menu, select Global Settings.